 Thanks to the high ceilings in indoor basketball courts, high lumen LED lights will come in handy.
 Preferably, you should choose lights of between 265 and 325W.
 While at it, ensure that you use between 6 and 8 units within the court.

-- IP66 WATERPROOF FLOOD LIGHT: As a flood light outdoor with an IP66 rating, it can be against terrible weather like a rainstorm, sleet or snow, suitable for both indoor and outdoor lighting, can be applied in gardens, squares, factories, docks, stadiums and other places where lighting is needed.
+- IP66 Waterproof Flood Light: As a waterproof led flood lights outdoor with an IP66 rating, suitable for both indoor and outdoor lighting, can be applied in gardens, squares, factories, docks, stadiums and other places where lighting is needed.

-- SAFETY GUARANTEED & EASY INSTALLATION: With FCC Listed, ETL Listed and UL plug with ground wire, which can provide efficient lighting for your living environment and adds extra safety to your home; This flood lights with adjustable metal bracket, more stable and reliable; You can easily install it on the ceiling, walls, ground, and other locations by adjusting the different angles to meet your different needs!
+- Easy to Install: Lepower outdoor led flood light with adjustable metal bracket, more stable and reliable.
+You can easily install it on the ceiling, walls, ground, and other locations by adjusting the different angles to meet your different needs!

 • Outdoor lighting